-In large part, your playground budget will be determined by how many children you expect to use the playground at a given time.
-A good general rule is to budget for about $1000 per child, meaning that if you expect 50 kids to be able to play there together, you should budget for about $50,000.
+In large part, your budget will be determined by the number of children using the playground at a given time.
+To understand how much a playground could cost, a general rule is to budget for about $1000 per child.
+So, if you expect 50 kids to use the play area, you should budget for about $50,000.
 The playground development costs should then be compared to the project budget.
 If development costs exceed the budget, it is almost always better to devise a plan to phase in the project over a period of several years rather than reducing the scope of the playground.

 This portion of the budget will cover preparation of the site and installation of safety surfacing (such as engineered wood fiber or shredded rubber).
-The type of surfacing material, in particular, may have a tremendous impact on the cost of the playground over its life cycle.
-Some surfacing types require simple and minimal yearly maintenance like engineered wood fiber, and others may require little to no maintenance like our rubberized surfacing options.
+The type of surfacing material may have a tremendous impact on the cost of the playground over its life cycle.
+Some surfacing types — like engineered wood fiber — require simple and minimal yearly maintenance.
+Others may require little to no maintenance, such as rubberized surfacing options.
 Yearly maintenance for surfacing may be as simple as refreshing and spreading the supply of wood fiber under the structure to revitalize the effectiveness of the surfacing attenuation.
-For more about surfacing options click here…

 Installation is another expense to plan for when creating a budget for your new playground.
 Installation of a playground includes: basic site preparation, playground installation, and surfacing installation.
 One factor that has an impact on the cost of installation is the site itself.
-If additional preparation will be needed to clear the site of subsurface rock, additional funds should be planned into the budget.
-As information about the site is not always known, depending on your local/regional landscape it is typically a good idea to plan for these costs, just in case.
+Sometimes the location of your playground will need to be cleared of subsurface rock.
+Depending on your local/regional landscape, it is typically a good idea to plan for these costs.

-Freight costs will vary depending on the Play & Park Structures products being ordered, and the ship-to location proximity to our manufacturing facility in Fort Payne, AL. Contact your consultant to get an accurate freight estimate for your project’s budget.
-To find your local representative click here…
+Freight costs will vary depending on the Play & Park Structures products being ordered and the shipping location in proximity to our manufacturing facility in Fort Payne, AL. Contact your consultant to get an accurate freight estimate for your project’s budget.